lucasburlingham/batteryTimer/README.md

 # batteryTimer
 Windows Batch script to test how long the battery lasts on a laptop.
+Python script does about the same thing.

 Contents: